savioseb/KaggleWalmart/PredictingWeeklySalesAtWalmart.md

 <BR>

 # 1. Executive Summary
 Retail stores need to be able to predict sales forecasts for the future and study the effect how strategic offers affect sales, especially during holiday season.
-Since the number of days in holidays are limited, it becomes more challenging to be able to accruately predict how different aspects affect sales.
+Since the number of days in holidays are limited, it becomes more challenging to be able to accurately predict how different aspects affect sales.

-This report will focus on a WalMart Dataset that has Department-wise Weekly Sales of 45 WalMart stores.
+This report will focus on a Walmart Data set that has Department-wise Weekly Sales of 45 Walmart stores.
 It will attempt to create a predictive model and also discuss the extent to which different factors affect the sales.

 # 2. Introduction

 ## 2.1 About the Solution Environment
 The authors implemented this solution in R. We have used R Markdown Report to create this document.
-First we explore and prepare the data set before carrying out formal statistical inferences on the dataset.
-We wrap the report by building a model to predict Weekly sales of the departments belonging to the 45 stores in this dataset.
+First we explore and prepare the data set before carrying out formal statistical inferences on the data set.
+We wrap the report by building a model to predict Weekly sales of the departments belonging to the 45 stores in this data set.

 ## 2.2 About the Data
-The dataset under consideration is taken from a recruitment competition WalMart ran on Kaggle between February-May 2014.
+The data set under consideration is taken from a recruitment competition Walmart ran on Kaggle between February-May 2014.
 Each store has multiple departments and the end requirement is to be able to predict the sales for individual departments of each store.

-The training dataset has more than 400K records.
-The testing dataset has over 100K recrods.
+The training data set has more than 400K records.
+The testing data set has over 100K records.

 ### 2.2.1 The Challenge